DataTeamReston/DatabaseConsolidation-Dev/mv2adb/MV2ADB.md

 ![](./screenshots/object_storage.png)

-- Make sure you are in the right compartment.
+- Verify you are in the right compartment.
 - Click "Create Bucket".

 ![](./screenshots/create_bucket.png)

-- Set your name, then hit Create Bucket again.
+- Enter a name for your bucket, then hit Create Bucket again.

 ![](./screenshots/final_create_button.png)
 *Take note of your region, bucket name, and tenancy name for later.*